samallari/samallari.github.io/essays/all-that-ai.md

     - For learning a concept or tutorial, I used some AI.
 When learning JavaScript, I wanted to prepare more beyond just doing the HW and practice WODs.
 I asked ChatGPT questions like "provide me practice problems to learn underscore functions".

 7. **Answering a question in class or in Discord:**
     - For answering a question in class or in Discord, I did not use AI.
+Most of the time, I did not really know how to answer the questions, so I felt that it was not valuable for me to answer, since I would probably end up suggesting something that wasn't right.
+I also figured that students probably already tried to ask AI before asking the class.

 8. **Asking or answering a smart-question:**
-    - For asking or answering a smart question, I did not use AI.
+    - For asking or answering a smart question, I did not use AI for the same reasons as above.

 9. **Coding example e.g. “give an example of using Underscore .pluck”:**
     - For coding examples, I used some AI.
 Like mentioned above, I used AI to generate examples to help me learn concepts.
 Sometimes I needed extra help and practice, and it was a quick and easy way to generate problems.